ilios/user-guide/dashboard/week-at-a-glance.md

 Another great feature of Ilios is that you can review any week's activity, whether it is in the future or has occurred in the past.
 To access this functionality, click as shown in the screen shot below.

+The text values in quotes show the current tool tips which display when mousing over any of the icons.

 <figure>
 <img src="../images/week_at_a_glance/all_weeks_starting_pt.png" alt="All Weeks (Starting)">
   <figcaption>